cmeiklejohn/kubernetes-hello-world-example/GCP/Task.md

 # Deploy a container in GCP

-The goal of this task is to run a container in GPC.
+The goal of this task is to run a container in GCP.

 ## Context